FlorianHeigl/ansible-Check_MK-pfSense/README.md

 ### Connections

-A connection using sshpass (-k) turned out to be extremely flaky.
+Once the connection using sshpass (-k) turned out to be extremely flaky.
-You are very much advised to store a key for connecting with Ansible.
+IF that happens, you are advised to store a key for connecting with Ansible.

 We normally also prefer to connect via SSH for Check_MK, that part is your choice.
 You can just disable the xinetd listener in that case.
 That's using ```disable = yes``` in ```./roles/check_mk-pfsense/files/check_mk.inet```